Todd Millstein

 I develop technology to make software systems more reliable.

 New!
-I gave a keynote talk at the SPLASH/OOPSLA 2024 conference: Everything is a Program
+SPLASH/OOPSLA 2024 keynote talk: Everything is a Program (even if it's not)

 For more than a decade I have focused much of my work on network verification: developing programming languages and software verification techniques to obtain provable guarantees on the behavior of computer networks.
 Our open source Batfish network configuration analyzer ensures that an organization's network configurations obey critical security and reliability requirements.
 Batfish is now managed by Amazon Web Services, is the foundation of Oracle Cloud's Network Path Analyzer tool, is in production use by dozens of other companies, and is the platform underlying many academic research projects.